Eomm/blog-posts/posts/bonus-jest-instanceof.md

 - Open an issue to the repository of the module that you are using and ask to remove the `instanceof` operator, _that is still a good practice_
 - Choose another test framework. _I personally prefer [`node-tap`](https://www.npmjs.com/package/tap)_

-The `jest` architecture makes total sense for frontend applications that run in the browser and has a different `global` context, but it does not suite the case for Node.js applications.
+The `jest` architecture makes sense for frontend applications that run in the browser and has a different `global` context, but it does not suit the case for Node.js applications.
 I don't like the concept of using a different `global` context in my test and production environment.

 Now jump into this [article source code](https://github.com/Eomm/fastify-discord-bot-demo/tree/HEAD/bonus/jest-instanceof)